Xmetalfanx/linuxSetup/README.md

 -   `lsb` (different package names on different distros ) type packages
     -   so lsb_release \* can be run
 -   `inxi`
-    -   (? if it's autoinstalled or needed)
+    -   (? if it's auto-installed or needed)
     -   ... even I am not 100% sure about this one, but for later "DE/Distro" detection, inxi seems needed
 -   `git`
-    -   this is to git clone the scripts; however, from the github or gitlab page for the scripts, there are ways to download the repo in a .zip form too ... in this case `git` is not "needed"
+    -   this is to git clone the scripts; however, from the Github or Gitlab page for the scripts, there are ways to download the repo in a .zip form too ... in this case `git` is not "needed"

 ## Thanks